 The Shoreline Golf Society, Inc. (SGS)

 The Shoreline Golf Society is a CSGA golf club open to men and women golfers of all ages on the shoreline and surrounding municipalities.
-The Society for the 2019 season will be celebrating its twenty first year of providing area golfers the opportunity to play competitive golf in a fun and relaxing environment.
+The Society for the 2020 season will be celebrating its twenty second year of providing area golfers the opportunity to play competitive golf in a fun and relaxing environment.

 The Shoreline Golf Society (SGS) was founded at Klein’s Driving Range in Madison when Martin Axon , David Cook and PGA Professional Kevin Lamb first met.
 They had the idea to create a golf club, without a golf course, which would be officially recognized by the Connecticut State Golf Association (CSGA) and the United States Golf Association (USGA).